Giacomo Loredan: Career

-On 7 May he was given instructions inspired by the greatest prudence; essentially the Signoria sent Bartolomeo Marcello as a mediator of peace, hoping for an agreement, but Loredan did not have time to reach Constantinople: the news of the fall of Constantinople reached him in Negroponte.
-At this point, while the Senate was negotiating with Mehmed II, Loredan was ordered to proceed with the conquest of some islands and to damage the Ottoman settlements in the Straits.
-The Venetian team was crossing the Aegean for the whole of 1454, then took refuge in Modone, while Loredan repatriated to take his place among the wise men of the Council; the mandate should have covered the first half of 1455, instead it extended well beyond.
+On 7 May he was given instructions inspired by the greatest prudence; essentially the Signoria sent Bartolomeo Marcello as a mediator of peace, hoping for an agreement, but Loredan did not have time to reach Constantinople: the news of the Fall of Constantinople reached him in Negroponte.
+At this point, while the Senate was negotiating with Sultan Mehmed II, Loredan was ordered to proceed with the conquest of some islands and to damage the Ottoman settlements in the Dardanelles Straits.
+The Venetian fleet was cruising the Aegean Sea for the whole of 1454, then took refuge in Modon, while Loredan repatriated to take his place among the Savi del Consiglio; the mandate should have covered the first half of 1455, instead it extended well beyond.

-On 30 April 1455, he was elected to the embassy "of obedience", which took place in June, to the new Pope Callixtus III, together with Ludovico Foscarini, Triadano Gritti and Pasquale Malipiero.
-Then, on 1 October, he joined the Council of Ten, while continuing to sit among the wise men of the Council.
+On 30 April 1455, Loredan was elected to the embassy "of obedience", which took place in June, to the new Pope Callixtus III, together with Ludovico Foscarini, Triadano Gritti and Pasquale Malipiero.
+Then, on 1 October, he joined the Council of Ten, while continuing to sit among the Savi del Consiglio.

 He was appointed to audit the tax chambers on 17 April 1456, and then, on 1 June, to welcome Cardinal Isidore of Kiev.
-In the same month of June he was head of the Council of Ten, when once again the magistrate proceeded against Jacopo Foscari, decreeing his perpetual relegation to Chania, on the island of Crete.
-In the popular imagination, the names of the Foscari and Loredan had to remain linked to a sort of generational feud, partly documented, partly due to certain historiographic forcing; and yet it is undeniable how, in the crucial moments that marked the life of Francesco and Jacopo Foscari, a Loredan was always present.
+In the same month of June he was head of the Council of Ten, when once again the magistrate proceeded against Jacopo Foscari, decreeing his perpetual banishment to Chania, on the island of Crete.
+In the popular imagination, the names of the Foscari and Loredan had to remain linked to a sort of generational feud, partly documented, partly due to certain historiographic bias; and yet it is undeniable how, in the crucial moments that marked the life of Francesco and Jacopo Foscari, a Loredan was always present.

-A member of the Savio del Consiglio between March and September 1457, in October Giacomo once again entered the Council of Ten and it was he, as head of the council, who on 19 October imposed the abdication on the doge.
+A member of the Savi del Consiglio between March and September 1457, in October Giacomo once again entered the Council of Ten and it was he, as head of the council, who on 19 October imposed the abdication on the doge.

-In the years that followed, Loredan sat almost uninterruptedly among the wise men of the Council (22 times, according to Girolamo Priuli).
-He left on 11 September 1458 to be part of the embassy to the new Pope Pius II.
-Appointed podestà in Padua in December 1460, Loredan stayed there until the spring of 1462; he was then Wise Man of the Council until August 1464; then, although 68 years old, he was nominated for the second time as Captain General of the Sea.
+In the years that followed, Loredan sat almost uninterruptedly among the Savi del Consiglio (22 times, according to Girolamo Priuli).
+He left on 11 September 1458 to be part of the embassy to the newly elected Pope Pius II.
+Appointed podestà in Padua in December 1460, Loredan stayed there until the spring of 1462; he was then Savio del Consiglio until August 1464; then, although 68 years old, he was nominated for the second time as Captain General of the Sea.